minuscholastica/Minune/app/_posts/about-me.md

 > [!tip] Briefly on the Name of the Blog
 >
-> Minu is obviously my name, Minune (미누네) in Korean is Minu's place.
+> Minu is obviously my name (while it is also Minwoo on legal documents), Minune (미누네) in Korean is Minu's place.
 >
 > Very randomly, Minune in Romanian means wonderful, so there's that 😉